Lil Me

 Lil Me is the debut mixtape by American rapper Wiki.
 It was released on December 7, 2015, by Letter Racer Records.
 The mixtape features guest appearances from his Ratking cohorts Hak and Sporting Life, as well as Skepta, Antwon, Micachu, and Nasty Nigel, among others.
 The mixtape is supported by three singles, "Livin' with My Moms", "Patience", and "3 Stories".

 Background

-Wiki considers Lil Me to be his first "official solo project".
+Wiki considers Lil Me to be his first "official solo project," despite releasing an EP in 2011 called 1993.
+That project would later get re-released with his group Ratking as Wiki93 on November 6, 2012.

 Release and promotion

 On November 30, 2015, the lead single "Livin' with My Moms" was released along with a supporting music video.
 On January 8, 2016, the deluxe edition of Lil Me was released digitally.
 It included the mixtape as well as lyrics, a digital booklet, a music video for the track "Crib Tax", and a bonus track "Hate is Earned" produced by Black Milk.
 On February 9, 2016, a music video for "Patience" was released.
-On March 18, 2016 a remix for the track "God Bless Me" featuring an additional verse from Antwon was released.
+On March 18, 2016, a remix for the track "God Bless Me" featuring an additional verse from Antwon was released.
 On June 8, 2016, a music video for "3 Stories" was released.